BetMGM Bonus Code GOALNEWSGET | Bet $10 Get $150 for Premier League Action | Goal.com US

 How to claim the BetMGM promo code

-If you prefer the $150 in bonuses, here’s how to get started with that offer:
+If you prefer the $150 in sports bonuses, here’s how to get started:

 Available in the following states: CO, MI, NJ, PA, WV

-- In order to get $150 in bonuses from BetMGM, players need to follow these simple and easy steps:
+- In order to get $150 in bonuses from BetMGM, players need to follow these steps:

 - Head to BetMGM via the links above